Last updated 2014 July 13

 Quite a bit of optimization has been added, discussed in the file improve.txt in the source ZIP file.
 The source is somewhat more readable, with terse variable names replaced with descriptive ones and some comments added.

-The code has also been arranged so that it can be made into a Win32 DLL.
-This is not, of itself, especially useful, except that it does make it straightforward to call the functions from languages such as BASIC and Pascal that support calls to DLLs, as well as from some scriptable languages (though I must confess I'm not too knowledgeable about how that works.)
+The code has also been arranged so that it can be made into a Windows DLL.
+This is not, of itself, especially useful, except that it does make it straightforward to call the functions from languages such as BASIC and Pascal that support calls to DLLs, as well as from some scriptable languages such as Python (though I must confess I'm not too knowledgeable about how that works.)

 The extension '.cpp' is used to force the stricter type-checking of C++ compilers.
 However, you can rename all the sources to '.c' and compile with any C compiler.

-I've tested my source with Microsoft 16-bit and 32-bit compilers, the OpenWatcom 32-bit compiler, MinGW, and with gcc in Linux.
+I've tested my source with Microsoft 16-bit and 32-bit compilers, the OpenWatcom 32-bit compiler, MinGW, and with gcc and clang in Linux, on both 32-bit and 64-bit boxes.
 The source is sufficiently generic that it should port readily to any platform, including ones with byte order opposite to that of the PC (it's been tested on a PowerPC Mac).
 The source code does not really think in terms of 'little-Endian' and 'big-Endian' byte order.
 Instead, it checks to see if the ephemerides have a byte order opposite to that of the current computer, and then swaps bytes as needed, on the fly.
 That's why there's nothing along the lines of an #ifdef BIG_ENDIAN in the source code.
+(This was necessary to ensure that both types of input files would be handled on both endians of architecture.)

 JPL DE basics: Fortunately, I need not write much here, because the Readme file from the JPL ftp site covers the basics better than I could anyway.
 Those looking for more information as to the inner workings of DE ephemerides, as well as how to convert their raw output into useful positions, may be interested in the book Fundamental Ephemeris Computations, by Paul J. Heafner, published by Willmann-Bell.